Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

+TODO: Yu Fan & Steven
 Both branches and PRs (pull requests) were used in this project.
 Everytime someone were to implement a new feature, then a new branch was created.
 Instead of everyone working on main and pushing directly to main, working on branches provided some security and

 ### Question 10